 Human ancestors during the Stone Age period lived primarily in caves, some in groups and some solitary.
 The shelters made by the Neanderthals also suggest that they lived in wooden huts.
 Huts made of animal skin over the wooden poles were found in a cave in Grotte du Lazaret in France.
 Huts with divided living spaces, braced with mammoth bones were found in Serbia, Russia, Ukraine, and France.
 This is one of the interesting stone age facts for children.

 One of the most notable advancements in human history is the use and development of tools.
-The tools allowed the early humans to progress and become a master of their environment.
+The tools allowed the early humans to progress and become masters of their environment.
 They used stone tools to protect themselves from animals and to build homes.
 These tools also helped with gathering food.
-They made simple hand-axes made out of stone.
-Antlers and hammers from the bones were also used.
+They made simple hand-axes, chisels, and scrapers out of stone.
+Antlers and bones were also used to make hammers.
 The oldest stone tool is said to be around 3.4 million years old.
 The tool was discovered in the Lower Awash Valley in Ethiopia.
 They used stones to make fire, for chopping, hunting, and almost everything they did.

 The freezing climate of the ice age made clothing essential for the early.
 They cleaned, prepared and wrapped the animal skins around their bodies to keep them warm.
 Some even decorated their faces with paints made from natural pigments.
 Around 75,000 years ago, the early humans made their first jewelry.
 They used shells, bones, tusks to make bracelets and necklaces.
 It is one of the interesting stone age clothing facts for kids.